 The bottom line

-Technical and operational data quality give you a foundation for success, but strategic data quality is what lets you go beyond “just playing” and start winning.
-By measuring how relevant, valuable, and effective your data is, your RevOps team can ensure that sales and marketing efforts land exactly where they’ll make the biggest impact.
+Technical and operational data quality give you a foundation for success, but strategic data quality — and the explicit rules that power it — is what lets you go beyond "just playing" and start winning.
+By measuring how relevant, valuable, and effective your data is, your RevOps team can ensure that sales and marketing efforts land exactly where they'll make the biggest impact.

-Ready to learn more about how to level up all three tiers—technical, operational, and strategic—of your RevOps data?
-Download the Authoritative guide to RevOps data quality for an in-depth breakdown of the tools, metrics, and processes you need to build unstoppable revenue operations.
+Ready to learn more about how to level up all three tiers — technical, operational, and strategic — of your RevOps data?
+Download the Authoritative guide to RevOps data quality for an in-depth breakdown of the tools, metrics, and processes you need to build unstoppable revenue operations — or schedule a demo to see how Openprise handles the rules, scoring, and attribution layer that powers strategic data quality in practice.